MicrosoftDocs/sdk-api/sdk-api-src/content/winver/nf-winver-verfindfilea.md

 ---
 UID: NF:winver.VerFindFileA
 title: VerFindFileA function (winver.h)
 description: Determines where to install a file based on whether it locates another version of the file in the system.
 The values VerFindFile returns in the specified buffers are used in a subsequent call to the VerInstallFile function.
+(ANSI)
 helpviewer_keywords: ["VFFF_ISSHAREDFILE","VerFindFile","VerFindFile function [Menus and Other Resources]","VerFindFileA","VerFindFileW","_win32_VerFindFile","_win32_verfindfile_cpp","menurc.verfindfile","winui._win32_verfindfile","winver/VerFindFile","winver/VerFindFileA","winver/VerFindFileW"]
 old-location: menurc\verfindfile.htm
 tech.root: menurc